bennyhartnett/centrus-enrichment-calculator/README.md

    Opening the HTML file directly with the `file://` scheme may trigger strict CORS rules in modern browsers and prevent `calculate.js` from loading.
 3. Enter your desired inputs and press **Calculate**.
-4. Results are copied to your clipboard and also appear in the history panel.

 ## Features
 The calculator provides a complete suite of enrichment tools that run entirely